Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Results

-{\bf Correlated Gaussian distributions dataset} Unlike the dataset just analyzed, real datasets often exhibit correlations between input vector components, and crucial task-solving information are frequently concealed within those correlations.
+Unlike the dataset just analyzed, real datasets often exhibit correlations between input vector components, and crucial task-solving information are frequently concealed within those correlations.
 With this motivation in mind, we tested the proposed spectral feature detection method on a different dataset that contains pairwise correlations between input vector components.
 The dataset is still organized into two distinct classes that are to be eventually identified.
 Input vectors are now made of 10 components.
 The first 8 components are defined as follows:

-where $c(\vec{x})$ is the target class of the input and $n\in \{0,1,2,3\}$.
-The last two components are independently drawn from two identical normal distributions $N(1,0)$ regardless of the class of belonging:
+where $c(\vec{x})$ is the target class of the input and the index $n\in \{0,1,2,3\}$ denotes the four pairs.
+The last two components are independently drawn from two identical normal distributions $\mathcal{N}(0,1)$ regardless of the class of belonging:

 As a first noticeable observation, we remark that it is not possible to separate the two datasets by solely relying on independent observations of the respective vector components.
-Indeed, crucial information are reflected in how pairs of components are mutually correlated.
+Indeed, crucial information are reflected in how pairs of components are mutually correlated (see left panels of Fig. \ref{fig:corr_multiplot_resuts}).